-Many ISPs implement a "this is spam" link, or an equivalent link or button in their systems.
+Many ISPs, like Hotmail implement a "this is spam" link, or an equivalent link or button in their systems.
 When one of these links is used by the ISP's subscribers to flag an email as spam, a number of things occur:

 Many email users, after hearing that spammers use unsubscribe links to verify that an address is active, rather than actually unsubscribing the recipient, have made a habit of flagging emails as spam, rather than clicking on unsubscribe links.
 This is further reinforced by ISPs (arguably correctly) blocking all future emails from that particular sender to the complaining subscriber.
 As a result, even the cleanest of email lists which send email that most would not consider to be spam will receive spam complaints.